x-englishwordnet/schemas/README.md

 <img width="256" height="256" src="images/xewn2.png">
 </p>

-# Xtended English Wordnet Schemas
+# Xtended English WordNet Schemas

 The different folders (1.0, 2.0, 1.10, ...) correspond to different validation levels that may apply to different sets of data.